 7.13.2.1 Introduction

-This candidate solution proposes a method that allows multiple independent Application Servers (ASs) hosting different multimedia contents like audio codecs, video codecs, sensor servers (for example F-droid an Android app which let you stream real-time sensor data from your phone to Websocket clients, etc.) to collaborate for (downlink) media delivery session when a UE client downloads multimedia contents such as video, audio and sensor signals from individual ASs based on the application requirements (e.g., resolution, bit rate, etc.) while taking also into account the various characteristics (e.g. AS load, AS energy consumption, AS current QoE metrics, etc.) of each individual ASs which are delivering the media contents.
+This candidate solution proposes a method that allows multiple independent Application Servers (ASs) hosting different multimedia contents like audio codecs, video codecs, sensor servers to collaborate for (downlink) media delivery session when a UE client downloads multimedia contents such as video, audio and sensor signals from individual ASs based on the application requirements (e.g., resolution, bit rate, etc.) while taking also into account the various characteristics (e.g. AS load, AS energy consumption, AS current QoE metrics, etc.) of each individual ASs which are delivering the media contents.
+As a concrete example, "F-droid" is an Android app which allows the user to stream real-time sensor data from a UE to WebSocket clients, etc.

-This solution leverages existing interfaces enabling communication between application service providers (ASPs) and 5G networks, particularly for exchanging Quality of Experience data.
-These interfaces are enhanced with network energy-related characteristics, allowing the application provider to use this information for application server re-selection.
+This solution leverages interfaces at existing reference points in the Media Delivery System enabling communication between a Media Application Provider and the 5G System, particularly for exchanging Quality of Experience (QoE) data.
+These interfaces are enhanced with network energy-related characteristics, allowing the Media Application Provider to use this information for service location reselection.
+In particular the solution leverages extensions for edge processing defined for the 5GMS System in clause 4.5 of TS 26.501 [26501] and for the RTC System in clause 6 of TS 26.506 [26506] in which instances of the Media AS are deployed as Edge Application Server (EAS) instances and they offer different service locations to the Media Client.

-Figure 7.13.2-1: Illustration of application servers re-selection based on energy characteristics
+Figure 7.13.2-1: Illustration of application servers reselection based on energy characteristics

 This collaboration scenario shown in figure 7.13.2-1 represents the case of accessing two different Data Networks using the same network slice.
-A CDN server (5GMS AS) is either deployed in each of the trusted Data Networks, or presents a multi-homed interface at reference point M4 through each of the trusted DNs.
+A CDN server (e.g., 5GMS AS service location) is either deployed in each of the trusted Data Networks, or presents a multi-homed interface at reference point M4 through each of the trusted DNs.

-The Application Service Provider (ASP) may negotiate with the MNO to provision a network slice as described in clause 4.3 of TR 26.941.
+The Media Application Provider negotiates with the MNO to provision a network slice as described in clause 4.3 of TR 26.941.
 The operator provisions the network slice, and provides connectivity services to both the DNs through the slice.

-The Application Provider may deliver Service Access Information through reference point M8.
-The Service Access Information delivered to the media aware Application may have information about different Service Operation Points accessible through each of the DNs.
+The Media Application Provider may deliver Service Access Information through reference point M8.
+The Service Access Information delivered to the Media-aware Application may have information about different service locations accessible through each of the DNs.
 For example, an enterprise may utilise an enterprise-specific CDN (e.g., hosting enterprise-related video tutorials).
-5G Media Streaming sessions for enterprise-related video tutorials use the PDU Session terminating in the enterprise-specific CDN, while some other video tutorial requests are sent through PDU Sessions terminating in a different CDN.
+5G Media Streaming sessions for enterprise-related video tutorials use the PDU Session terminating in the enterprise-specific service location, while some other video tutorial requests are sent through PDU Sessions terminating at a different service location.

-In the above architecture, how to relocate the application server based on the QoE requirements of the UE in combination with energy usage/characteristics of the AS?
+In the above architecture, how to relocate the Edge AS based on the QoE requirements of the UE in combination with energy usage/characteristics of the AS?
 Imagine a case when the media application is accessing media content from AS#1.
 Can the AF relocate the UE now to AS#2 based on: (a) the energy consumption of AS#1? (b) the QoE requirements of the application?

-The Application Function (AF) may need to relocate the AS considering different scenarios e.g. AS load, AS energy consumption, AS current QoE metrics, etc. In some deployments this would require collective relocation.
+The Application Function (AF) may need to relocate the Edge AS considering different scenarios e.g. AS load, AS energy consumption, AS current QoE metrics, etc. In some deployments this would require collective relocation.

 7.13.3 Procedures